 S56 - Strategic Plans and Requirements

 Mission: The directorate manages current and future requirements for integrated base defense security systems, facilitates development, integration and synchronization of USAF security forces operational concepts, doctrines, strategy and innovation efforts.
-It also provides oversight of security forces systems development and maintenance and serves as the liaison to the AFIMSC Resources Directorate.
+It also provides oversight of security forces systems development and maintenance and serves as the liaison to the AFIMSC Financial Management Directorate (FM).

 Divisions: It is composed of two divisions: Information Technology Division (S6T) and Requirements Division (S5G), plus the Concepts and Innovation cell.